dijasila/GPAW/doc/tutorialsexercises/magnetic/mft/mft.rst

 Example 1 (Introductory): bcc-Fe
 ================================

-In this first example, we will compute the magnon dispersion in the Fe, which is a itinerant ferromagnet with a single magnetic atom in the unit cell.
+In this first example, we will compute the magnon dispersion of iron, which is an itinerant ferromagnet with a single magnetic atom in the unit cell.

 First, you should download the ground state calculation script :download:`Fe_gs.py`